BelenJM/Aquaculture_Genetics_DTUAqua/ReadMe.md

 ### Dataset and tutorial
 We will use a dataset consisting on 1 family material fish from mixed-family tansk (which represent families of released salmon fry currently on spawning sites or in Arctic waters, file: "YourSalmongenotypes") and a baseline of all the parents that were used as broodstock to produce the crosses in 2015 (files: 40MUMSinput and 59DADSinput).
 The genotypes come from a set of 16 microsatellite markers and their error type rate information is in the file "16MarkerTypeErrorRate".

-Before loading the datasets into COLONY, open the input files and explore the following questions (in pairs):
+QUESTION: Before loading the datasets into COLONY, open the input files and explore the following questions (in pairs):
 - What does each row and column correspond to?
 - How is the code for each marker?
 And for missing data?